open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/manage-cluster-with-multiple-hubs.md

 - Run the agents in the hosted mode on the hosting clusters;

 ### Run all the agents on the managed cluster
-Since there are multiple OCM agents are running on the managed cluster, each of them must have an uniqe agent namespace.
+Since there are multiple OCM agents are running on the managed cluster, each of them must have an unique agent namespace.
 So only one agent can be deployed in the default agent namespace `open-cluster-management-agent`.

 <div style="text-align: center; padding: 20px;">
    <img src="/multi-hubs.png" alt="multiple hubs" style="margin: 0 auto; width: 75%">